-However his paper provides no DNA evidence whatsoever to separate any of his newly named northern taxa from one another or for that matter from the nominate race of L. albertisi.
+However a read of his paper showed he in fact provided no DNA evidence whatsoever to separate any of his newly named northern taxa from one another or for that matter from the nominate race of L. albertisi.

 The only conclusive mtDNA evidence given by Schleip is in his Figure 4, which shows separation of L. hoserae Hoser 2000 from "L. albertisi" from Madang (summarised also in the text of the second page (second column) of his paper).